MansiKatariya25/Video-Proctor/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Video Proctoring

+This project now uses Axios for all API calls via a centralized client at `src/lib/axios.js`.

+Configure base URLs in `.env`:

+- `VITE_BASE_URL=http://localhost:3001` – API base used by Axios and Vite proxy
+- `VITE_WS_URL=ws://localhost:3001` – WebSocket signaling (optional; derived from BASE when missing)

+Axios auth headers are attached automatically from `localStorage.auth.token`.